Jc2k/Jc2k.github.io/content/content/about.md

 path = "/about"
 +++

-I'm Jc2k - 🌱-based coffee loving Dad.
-Cybersecurity expert by day, open source contributor by night.
+I'm Jc2k - 🌱-based coffee loving Dad from Yorkshire.

+I currently work for a nonprofit dedicated to making the internet a safer and more secure place for everyone.

 I'm a committer at [Home Assistant](https://www.home-assistant.io/), self-hosted home automation that puts local control and privacy first.
 I maintain a couple of integrations there: